 - Submission via this link to OpenConf.
 Make sure to select STINT Mini-Workshop topic/track during submission.

 Expert Talk Submission Instructions

 STINT accepts talks not necesarily supported by technical papers.
-To propose a talk (20 minutes duration plus 10 for Q&A) please provide a title, an abstract and presenting speaker name and affiliation to firstname.lastname@example.org before May 1, 2021.
+To propose a talk (20 minutes duration plus 10 for Q&A) please provide a title, an abstract and presenting speaker name, affiliation and bio to email@example.com before May 1, 2021.

 Panel Discussion Topic Submission Instructions

 STINT accepts proposal for controversial or not settled hypothesis around space networking to be discussed with public participation during the workshop.
-To propose a topic please provide a title, an abstract, and full name to email@example.com before May 1, 2021.
+To propose a topic please provide a title, an abstract, and (optionally) name of the promoter to firstname.lastname@example.org before May 1, 2021.